slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Despite being easier to recognise stupidity in others than ourselves, don’t take for granted that others are acting stupid.
 Common sense is not so common.

-> *'Don't take a fence down without knowing why is there.'*
+> *'Don't ever take a fence down until you know the reason why it was put up.' -- John F. Kennedy, paraphrasing G.K.Chesterton*

 > *'Life's hard.
 It's even harder when you're stupid.' -- John Wayne*